A and S v Lancashire County Council

-On 10 December 2018 the Queens Bench Division of the High Court approved settlement in the case of A and S v LCC.
-The Approval Hearing took place on the day before a five day Trial was due to commence and resulted in a combined payment to the Claimants from the Local Authority of £9.6 million.
+The Queens Bench Division (QBD) of the High Court approved settlement in the case of A and S v Lancashire County Council (LCC).
+The Approval Hearing took place on 10 December 2018, the day before a five day trial was due to commence, and resulted in a combined payment to the Claimants from the Local Authority of £9.6 million.
 This eclipses the highest previous award in a claim of this nature.

-A and S are brothers born in 1995 and 1997.
-They were received into the care of the Defendant on 23 February 1998 with Care Orders being made later that year.
+A and S (the Claimants) are brothers born in 1995 and 1997.
+They were received into the care of the Defendant (LCC) on 23 February 1998 with Care Orders being made later that year.

-The plan was for the Claimants to be adopted.
-This never happened.
-The Claimants instead became “statutory orphans”.
+The plan was for A and S to be adopted.
+This however, never happened and they instead became “statutory orphans”.

-The matter was transferred to the QBD and the parties were complimented on the collaborative approach to the litigation and settlement negotiations.
+The matter was transferred to the Queens Bench Division and the parties were complimented on the collaborative approach to the litigation and settlement negotiations.

 Damages included awards for loss of earnings (past and future), care and Court of Protection fees.